GeoCodable/esriRestMetadataWDC/README.md

 > ***[https://GeoCodable.github.io/esriRestMetadataWDC/schemaSpec](https://GeoCodable.github.io/esriRestMetadataWDC/schemaSpec)***

 ### Description:
 Tableau Web Data Connector (WDC) that reads a defined schema specification (spec) data from a table hosted within ArcGIS Online or ArcGIS portal.
 The purpose of the schemaSpec WDC is to connect to a hosted table which contains information detailing a set of data standards listed by column name.
 The schema spec data details how columns of data are to be defined by column name.
-A [template for the schema specification (spec) file geodatabase/table](https://github.com/GeoCodable/esriRestMetadataWDC/blob/main/schema_spec_template.gdb.zip) is avilable within the repo.
-Unzip the file geodatbase to load or attribute the data governace standards to the table via ArcGIS Pro or ArcGIS Portal/Online.
+A template for the schema specification (spec) file geodatabase/table is available within the repo.
+Unzip the file geodatabase to load or attribute the data governance standards to the table via ArcGIS Pro or ArcGIS Portal/Online.

 ### Relationships:
 The resulting Tableau data source table can be joined **to** the [dataSchemas WDC](#dataschemas-wdc) data source table using the 'column_name' column as a foreign key (FK).